• Skip to primary navigation

 7. Lolly Stick Explosion

-A craft stick or lolly stick explosion is a fantastic group activity or science demonstration.
+A craft or lolly stick explosion is a fantastic group activity or science demonstration.

-They take a bit of time to set up, but are definitely worth the effort.
+They take some time to set up but are worth the effort.

 craft stick chain reaction - cool science for kids